zefie/BeatnikProject2019/README.md

 # BeatnikProject2019
 Relive your nostalgia with the Beatnik Audio Engine (Windows Only)

+---

+# Notice
+This project has been superseded by [miniBAE](https://github.com/zefie/miniBAE).

+---

 ## Status:
 - Beta
   - Basic functionality should work, but glitches or bugs are expected to occur.